Pesticides

 Over 600 peer-reviewed studies published since 2007 in scientific journals have examined the relationship between pesticides and diabetes or obesity.

 The majority of human epidemiological studies have found that people with higher exposures to pesticides have a higher risk of type 2 diabetes, gestational diabetes, or obesity, especially at high exposure levels (e.g., in farmers).
 This evidence includes long-term, longitudinal studies that follow people over time.
+Eating organic food lowers pesticide exposure levels, and is associated with a lower risk of diabetes and obesity.

 One rodenticide, Vacor, was banned due to its ability to cause permanent type 1 diabetes in humans, but aside from Vacor, pesticides have generally not been studied in relation to type 1 diabetes.